side-wave1

 Over-the-counter creams and lotions may provide temporary relief, but a dermatologist can provide tailored advice based on your specific condition.

-It may be advisable to keep a skin infection covered to prevent spreading the infection to others or other parts of the body, but it’s best to follow the guidance of a dermatologist.
+It may be advisable to keep a skin infection covered to prevent spreading the infection to other parts of the body, but it’s best to follow the guidance of a dermatologist.

 Some vaccinations can prevent certain types of viral skin infections, like chickenpox and shingles.
 Consult with a dermatologist for personalized advice.